SIROK-archive/dashboards/README.md

 ## Authors

-Developed with ♥ by SIROK, Inc.
+Developed with LOVE by SIROK, Inc.

 ## Copyright and license